Lindsay Ell: Career

-On August 14, 2020, Ell released her fifth studio album, Heart Theory, featuring the singles "I Don't Love You", "Want Me Back", and "Good on You".
+On 14 August 2020, Ell released her fifth studio album, Heart Theory, featuring the singles "I Don't Love You", "Want Me Back", and "Good on You".
 In October 2021, it was announced that Ell will host the second season of Canada's Got Talent, which aired in 2022.
 She served alongside Priyanka as cohost of the 2021 Canadian Country Music Awards.

+In 2023, Ell departed Stoney Creek Records and the BBR Music Group.
+She subsequently released the single "Sweet Spot".
+Her song "Right on Time" was named "Single of the Year" at the 2023 Canadian Country Music Awards.
+Ell was named the recipient of the Gary Slaight Music Humanitarian Award at the 2024 Canadian Country Music Awards for her work establishing The Make You Movement fund and support for sexual assault survivors and the LGBTQ2SIA+ community.

+In 2023, Ell performed as one of the support acts on Shania Twain's Queen of Me Tour.
+In 2024, she joined Twain for her third Las Vegas residency at PH Live as guitarist.
+Later that year, she signed with Universal Music Canada, and released an extended play titled Love Myself on October 25, 2024.
+The EP included her debut pop single "Story I Tell Myself".
+She also appeared in the country music documentary Rebel Country in June 2024.

 Personal life

+Ell officially became an American citizen on December 8, 2022.
 In February 2023, she revealed that she has been battling an eating disorder for many years that was only recently diagnosed.